 The Story and Science of a Forest Global Earth Observatory

 Global Forest Network Cracks the Case of Tropical Biodiversity

 Acknowledgements & Collaborators

-Our principal collaborators include: Iván Jiménez (Missouri Botanical Garden), Peter Jørgensen (Missouri Botanical Garden), Sebastián Tello (Missouri Botanical Garden), Alfredo Fuentes (Herbario Nacional de Bolivia), Leslie Cayola (Herbario Nacional de Bolivia), members of the Madidi Project, and more than 100 collaborators from ForestGEO.
-We thank Missouri State Parks, Saint Louis University’s Reis Biological Station, the Madidi Project and participating institutions (especially the Missouri Botanical Garden & the Herbario Nacional de Bolivia), Tyson Research Center, the International Center for Energy, Environment and Sustainability (InCEES) at Washington University in St. Louis, ForestGEO, the CTFS-ForestGEO Grants Program, and the National Science Foundation (DEB 1256788 & DEB 1557094) for supporting our research.
+Our principal collaborators have included: Jon Chase (German Centre for Integrative Biodiversity Research), Iván Jiménez (Missouri Botanical Garden), Peter Jørgensen (Missouri Botanical Garden), Sebastián Tello (Missouri Botanical Garden), Alfredo Fuentes (Herbario Nacional de Bolivia), Leslie Cayola (Herbario Nacional de Bolivia), members of the Madidi Project, and more than 100 collaborators from CTFS-ForestGEO.
+We thank Missouri State Parks, Saint Louis University’s Reis Biological Station, the Madidi Project and participating institutions (especially the Missouri Botanical Garden & the Herbario Nacional de Bolivia), Tyson Research Center, the International Center for Energy, Environment and Sustainability (InCEES) at Washington University in St. Louis, CTFS-ForestGEO, the CTFS-ForestGEO Grants Program, and the National Science Foundation (DEB 1256788 & DEB 1557094) for supporting our research.